Iliaromanov/Solitaire/README.md

 *Make sure to configure git beforehand.

 You are now all set!
-Enjoy!
+Enjoy!🎉